Back to Blog

 Shows the percentage of your email passing SPF, DKIM, and DMARC checks:

-• SPF: Verifies sending server is authorized
+• SPF: Verifies sending server is authorized by your domain's DNS records

-• DKIM: Confirms email integrity and domain ownership
+• DKIM: Confirms email integrity and domain ownership through cryptographic signatures

-• DMARC: Policy enforcement and alignment
+• DMARC: Policy enforcement and alignment between SPF/DKIM and the From domain

 Target 100% pass rates for all three.
 Any failures indicate configuration issues that need immediate attention.
+A common cause of partial failures is forgetting to authorize a new sending service (like a CRM or marketing tool) in your SPF record.

 Encryption

 Percentage of email sent over TLS (encrypted connection).
 Gmail strongly prefers TLS and may flag unencrypted email as less trustworthy.
+Since October 2023, Gmail shows a warning icon on unencrypted emails.

 Delivery Errors